RichardLuo0/cxx-module-generator/README.md

 # cxx-module-generator
-A tool to easily generate module library from traditional C++ header library.
+A tool to easily convert traditional C++ header library to module library.

 It converts a header file like
 ```cpp